franzholz/fh_debug/README.md

 debug('B') and debug('E'), formerly (before TYPO3 9.5) debugBegin and debugEnd .

-### TYPO3 9.5, 10.4:
+### TYPO3 9.5, 10.4, 11.5:
 Since TYPO3 9 you must overwrite the TYPO3 Core file sysext/core/Resources/PHP/GlobalDebugFunctions.php by the file fh_debug/Patches/TYPO3/sysext/core/Resources/PHP/GlobalDebugFunctions.php.
 They will provide the former debugBegin and debugEnd method names and allow fh_debug to work at all.
 And it contains the necessary PHP code to call fh_debug if it is activated in the Extension Manager.

 Replacement for debugBegin and debugEnd:
-Since fh_debug 0.8.0 a workaround has been introduced because in TYPO3 9 these most important global functions have been removed.
-If you do not use the extension fh_debug, then it is not useful to apply the core patch.
+Since fh_debug 0.8.0 a workaround has been introduced because since TYPO3 9 needed global functions have been removed.

 ### example:
 ```